wharton/django-cybersource-hosted-checkout/README.md

 First, `pip install django-cybersource-hosted-checkout`, and add `'cybersource_hosted_checkout'` to your `INSTALLED_APPS` list.

+If you're going to be using the examples below to get started, you'll also need to `pip install django-braces`.

 ### Settings

 These settings are required to be present in Django's settings.